9 Unique Spots in Gothenburg (Göteborg), Sweden

 Finally, no Gothenburg visit should exclude a tour of the panoramic Gothenburg Archipelago, Göteborgs Skärgård, which is of outstanding scenic beauty on a sunny day!

-Below, we describe 9 unique places in Gothenburg that capture the atmosphere, the charm and the culture of the Swedish city.
+Below, we describe 9 unique places in Gothenburg that capture the atmosphere, the charm, and the culture of the Swedish city.

-As one of the oldest markets in Gothenburg, the eye-catching structure was drawn by the architect Victor von Gegerfelt towards the end of the 1800s.
+As one of the oldest markets in Gothenburg, the eye-catching structure was designed by the architect Victor von Gegerfelt towards the end of the 1800s.
 It was built to house the fresh market of fish and seafood in the city of Gothenburg.

 9 things to do in Stockholm